remotework1/LavondaTalbertIT1025/Lab4/readme.md

 ### Graphics

 #### Raster vs. Vector Graphics
 ##### A raster image is made up of thousands even millions of tiny little pixels.
-When you enlarge yhimae it appears blurred and low quality.
+When you enlarge the image it appears blurred and low quality.
 Photos are in raster and scanned at 300dpi to maintain high quality.
 A vector image has no pixels and can be enlarged without losing quality.
-Type and objects are for the most part saved as a vector file.
+Type and objects are saved as a vector file.